Goodbye (Spice Girls song): Chart performance

 In the United States, "Goodbye" debuted at number eleven on the Billboard Hot 100, on the issue dated 26 December 1998.
 Although it was receiving radio airplay, it was not until its commercial release that it was able to debut on the chart, with 74,000 copies sold.
 The song was their seventh single to chart, and their best debut since "2 Become 1", which debuted at number six in 1997.
 "Goodbye" spent three weeks at its peak, eleven weeks on the Hot 100, and was certified gold by the Recording Industry Association of America (RIAA).
-In Canada, the song reached number fifteen on the RPM Top Singles chart, becoming the girls' seventh top 10 hit.
+In Canada, the song reached number fifteen on the RPM 100 Hit Tracks chart, becoming the girls' seventh top 10 hit.
 Meanwhile, it peaked at number one on the Canadian Singles Chart for 13 consecutive weeks, published by Billboard magazine.

 Music video

 The accompanying music video for "Goodbye" was filmed at Mentmore Towers in Mentmore, Buckinghamshire on 1 and 2 November 1998, being directed by Howard Greenhalgh, who previously directed their music video for "Too Much" (1997).
 It was premiered through MTV on 20 November 1998.
 Brown and Beckham were pregnant during the filming of this video.
 It opens with each of the girls in four different black cars – 1957 Cadillac Fleetwood 75, 1941 Cadillac Fleetwood 75, 1955 Imperial Newport, Tatra 603 – and white wolves running.
 They arrive at a castle and walk up the stairs arm-in-arm.
 When they enter within dry ice clouds, there are frozen couples that the girls observe.
 The video also shows shots of each girl inside the castle in a different setting with falling objects, namely sheets of paper (Beckham), toilet paper rolls (Bunton), plates (Brown), and an exploding chandelier (Chisholm).
 They are also seen singing the song together as a group.
 The video ends with the ice melting off the people as they come back to life, then shows the shot of the girls entering in reverse to look like they are leaving.

+The music video was also the last to be played on the English version of The Box, after which it closed on 30 June 2024, alongside other Channel 4-owned music channels.